Exploring Vocational Qualifications: alternatives to GCSEs

 BTECs and OCR Cambridge Nationals are vocational qualifications designed to give students the skills they need to move on to higher education or to go straight into employment.

-Some schools offer BTECs and OCR Cambridge Nationals to students in Key Stage 4 (Years 10 and 11).
 By applying learning to real-life situations, these qualifications offer a more practical approach than traditional courses.

 Students have to undertake a number of units for which they present evidence based on real-life work and studies.
 This allows them to demonstrate their skills and knowledge in practical situations.
 If you think you would succeed better working in this way, the BTEC or OCR Cambridge National route may be the one to investigate.

 Careerpilot has all you need to know on vocational qualifications.